/

 ADF has been called an extremist organization because of their work supporting efforts to make consensual relationships between adults who experience same-sex attraction illegal once again.
 Think about that for a moment.
 With so many pressing matters on the table for discussion and even more dangers lurking in society, putting children in harm’s way, this group that claims to defend freedom is actively working to put folks behind bars for what they’re doing in their own homes.

-Say what you will about same-sex attraction, but when you open the door for that level of intrusion in the lives of grown folks and invasion of their privacy, that opening can be exploited by just about anyone – and then what?
+Say what you will about same-sex attraction, but when you open the door for that level of intrusion in the lives of grown folks and invasion of their privacy, that opening can be exploited by just about anyone, and then what?

 In 2003, ADF filed a brief with the U.S. Supreme Court in Lawrence v.
 Texas, supporting a state law that made certain private behaviors between adults a criminal offense.
 The Supreme Court ultimately ruled such laws unconstitutional—but ADF wanted them upheld.
-In that same brief, ADF's attorneys made unfounded claims linking people who experience same-sex attraction to harm against children, despite no credible evidence supporting such assertions.

 Pattern of Manipulation